etherminators/community/tokenomics.md

 # A new system

-A reward system designed not to promote holding, shorting suppy and pressuring price, instead, encourage engagent with the community and the brand, by incentivizing the sale of the NFTs.
+A reward system designed not to promote holding, shorting supply and pressuring price, instead, encourage engagent with the community and the brand, by incentivizing the sale of the NFTs.

 So a holder who owns 3, but has already owned 100 different ones before, is more rewarded than a holder who owns 3 and has owned that same one forever.